pnpm/pnpm/packages/pnpm/README.md

 ## Background

-pnpm uses hard links and symlinks to save one version of a module only ever once on a disk.
+pnpm uses a content-addressable filesystem to store all files from all module directories on a disk.
-When using npm or Yarn for example, if you have 100 projects using the same version of lodash, you will have 100 copies of lodash on disk.
-With pnpm, lodash will be saved in a single place on the disk and a hard link will put it into the `node_modules` where it should be installed.
+When using npm or Yarn, if you have 100 projects using lodash, you will have 100 copies of lodash on disk.
+With pnpm, lodash will be stored in a content-addressable storage, so:

+1. if you depend on different versions of lodash, only the files that differ are added to the store.
+  If lodash has 100 files, and a new version has a change only in one of those files, `pnpm update` will only add 1 new file to the storage.
+1. all the files are saved in a single place on the disk.
+When packages are installed, their files are hard-linked from that single place consuming no additional disk space.

 As a result, you save gigabytes of space on your disk and you have a lot faster installations!
 If you'd like more details about the unique `node_modules` structure that pnpm creates and